jollyjerr/knowledge/math/discrete-structures/sequence.md

 discrete time dynamical system where time is divided into intervals and the state of the system is fixed during each interval and is a function of the previous time interval.

+## Limits

+The limit of an infinite sequence is just where the sequence approaches as you use sequence elements close to the limit.
+Just think of it as a function of n.
+If you do not see a clear single grouping, the limit is not defined.